bobross96/mufasa-eshop/README.md

 Current Features
 1) login and register
 2) session police that kicks you out if youre not logged in / session expire
-3) add to cart
+3) add to cart + change cart items + delete cart items
+4) checkout
-4) filter products by category
+5) filter products by category

 TO DO
+1) Add search functionality
-1) Add review section to each product
+2) Add review section to each product
-2) Add order functionality + send email to user + delete cart items
+3) Add send email to user upon ordering + delete cart items
+4) Add stock ?
+5) Recommendation (if got time)